 Academic Freedom is a guiding principle for FGCU.
 It is the foundation for the transmission and advancement of knowledge.
 The university vigorously protects freedom of inquiry and expression and categorically expects civility and mutual respect to be practiced in all deliberations.

-As part of our ongoing commitment to export control compliance and education, we have established this export controls website that contains university export control information, key contacts, definitions, access to training modules and other reference materials.
-This website is designed to provide an overview of export controls that are relevant to a university setting and to help you obtain assistance with questions related to export controls.
+This web page contains university export control information, key contacts, definitions, access to training modules, and other reference materials.
+This web page is designed to provide an overview of export controls that are relevant to a university setting and to help you obtain assistance with questions related to export controls.

 In some cases, a U.S. government export license is required prior to an export or release of technology or technical data to a foreign national.
 The license requirement is dependent on two factors (1) the nature of technology that will be exported or released, and (2) destination or home country.